Weed Abatement FAQ

 If the City contractor performs abatement work on your property, the charges will appear as a special assessment on your next property tax statement.

 What method of abatement is used to maintain my property?

-The City contractor will use either one of, or a combination of discing, mowing, or hand crew weed whacking to complete abatement.
-The city contractor does not and will not use any type of spray to control or eradicate any hazards.
+The City contractor will use either one of, or a combination of disking, mowing, or hand crew weed whacking to complete abatement.
+The City contractor does not and will not use any type of spray to control or eradicate any hazards.

 Why have you performed work on my property while the vegetation is still green?